deepsea-inria/deepsea-web/chunkedseq/chunkedseq.md

 To have enough room to run the experiments, your filesystem should have about 80GB of free space and your machine at least 8GB or RAM.
 These space requirements are so large because, for our graph-search benchmarks, we use a few very large graphs.

-In addition to those listed above, the following packages should be installed on your test machine.
+The following packages should be installed on your test machine.

 ---------------------------------------------------------------------
 Package   Version      Details